 Now extend one of your arms out in front of you and the opposite leg behind you.
-For example, left arm out straight and right leg.
 Your leg and arm need to be in-line with your back, which needs to remain parallel to the floor.

 Hold the pose for 3-5 seconds and then slowly return to the start position.

 You won’t be surprised to learn that you repeat the movement with the other leg and hand.
 That’s one rep.

 Your aim is to do 3 sets of 8-10 reps with 1-2 minute break between sets.
 But, don’t worry if you can’t do that to start with, practice!

 This exercise doesn't just strengthen your back.
 If you focus on keeping your abs pulled in, it will also improve your core strength.
 That’s important to almost every movement you make, as well as balance and flexibility.

 Take this to the next level by lying on the floor, face down, and lifting both arms and legs up approximately 5 inches from the ground.
 Keep your limbs straight and hold for 5 seconds.